 Adults support children when using mirrors to talk about similarities and differences and use of books and activities to explore a number of cultures.
 Especially those relevant to the children in the setting.

-Magnifying glasses and bug boxes encourage children to examine the natural world and regular planting and growing of fruits, vegetables and herbs support the children’s hands on learning further
+Magnifying glasses and magnets encourage children to examine the natural world and regular planting and growing of fruits, vegetables and herbs support the children’s hands on learning further.

-.
-Messy activities, sand and water give early science experiences related to texture and change
+Messy activities, including sand and water give early science experiences related to texture and change